What is Casper?

 Applying direct to Deakin

-Sample test scenarios are available on the CASPer website.
-Check out the examples and the types of questions included in the test to help you understand how CASPer works.
+Sample test scenarios are available on the Take Altus website.
+Check out the examples and the types of questions included in the test to help you understand how Casper works.